azat-co/practicalnode/chapter4/chapter4.md

                 a(href="https://github.com/azat-co/blog-express/issues") GitHub
                 | .

-The full code of `layout.jade` is as follows:
+The full code of `layout.pug` is as follows:

     doctype html
     html